-Why do some people say or think GMOs are bad?
+Are GMOs bad?
+Why do some people think GMOs are harmful?

-Between 80 to 90 percent of cheese in the U.S. is made using chymosin that is generated by genetically engineered bacteria.
-Chymosin is a key enzyme in rennet, the substance that causes milk to coagulate and turn into hard cheese.
+Around 85% of cheese in the United States is made using chymosin, which is generated by genetically engineered bacteria.
+Chymosin is a key enzyme in rennet – the substance that causes milk to coagulate and turn into hard cheese.

-Until the 1990’s rennet was primarily harvested from the fourth stomach of young ruminant animals, often calves slaughtered for veal.
-As demand for cheese increased over time, supply could not keep up with demand to meet the need with traditional animal-produced rennet.
-Scientists were able to fill the void by transferring the chymosin gene into bacteria that could generate large quantities of chymosin, which is a purer, more consistent product than that derived from animal sources, not to mention more environmentally- and animal-friendly.
+Until the 1990s, rennet was primarily harvested from the stomach of ruminant animals, often calves slaughtered for veal.
+As the demand for cheese increased over time, the process of using traditional, animal-produced rennet wasn’t able to keep up.
+Instead, scientists were able to match the increase in demand by transferring the chymosin gene into bacteria that could generate it in large quantities.
+In this case, genetic engineering was able to create a purer, more consistent product than the animal-derived counterpart, plus one that was more environmentally and animal-friendly.

-Labeling something non-GMO does not necessarily mean that there is or ever was a GMO variant of that food or product.
+Labeling something as “non-GMO” doesn’t necessarily mean that there is, or ever has been, a GMO variant of that product.
+For example:

-- There are no GMOs in milk, so there’s no such thing as non-GMO yogurt or any other dairy product
+- There are no GMOs in milk, so there’s no such thing as non-GMO yogurt or any other type of GMO dairy product

 - There are no GMO nuts on the market and to claim otherwise is, well, nuts